esraa-saleh/mywebsite/content/authors/admin/_index.md

 I am a Computer Science PhD Researcher / Student at [Mila](https://mila.quebec/en/) and the [University of Montreal](https://www.umontreal.ca/) working with Dr. [Glen Berseth](https://scholar.google.ca/citations?user=-WZcuuwAAAAJ&hl=en) and Dr. [Aaron Courville](https://scholar.google.com/citations?user=km6CP8cAAAAJ&hl=en).
 Prior to that, I completed my Computer Science Masters with Dr. [Michael Bowling](https://scholar.google.ca/citations?user=PYtPCHoAAAAJ&hl=en) at the [University of Alberta](https://www.ualberta.ca/index.html), [AMII](https://www.amii.ca/) and the [RLAI Lab](http://rlai.ualberta.ca/).

  My interests are broadly in Artificial Intelligence and Machine Learning.
 I like adopting problems in Representation Learning and Reinforcement Learning.
-Within a sequential decision making setting, I am currently experimenting with ideas in generalization, incorporating inductive priors, planning, and long-term decision making.
+I'm fairly obsessed with figuring out how agents can build world models in order to learn and adapt quickly.
+Within a sequential decision making setting, I am currently experimenting with ideas in, model-based RL, generalization, incorporating inductive priors, planning, and long-term decision making.

 Outside of the world of research, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
 I enjoy talking with new people and learning from their life experiences, so feel free to reach out.
 Lets grab a virtual coffee together :)